How to Become a Nurse Administrator

 • Reviewing existing policies and procedures for improvement

-• Collaborating with boards and committee to increase performance
+• Collaborating with boards and committees to increase performance

 • Coordinating with medical staff